Education in the Ottoman Empire: Tertiary education

-In 1827 Sultan Mahmud II established the Imperial School of Medicine, a military medical school.
+In 1827, Sultan Mahmud II established the Imperial School of Medicine, a military medical school.
 In 1867 the Civilian Medical School began operation, and the two merged into a single medical school in 1909.

-Another medical school, which was French medium, was Beirut's Faculté Française de Médecine de Beyrouth.
+Another medical school, which was French-medium, was Beirut's Faculté Française de Médecine de Beyrouth.
 The Turkish-medium Şam Mekteb-i tıbbiyye-i mulkiyye-i şahane in Damascus acquired books written in French and enacted French proficiency tests.
 In 1880 the dual Ottoman Turkish and French-medium law school, Mekteb-i Hukuk, was established.

 Around 1859 the Ottoman Turkish-medium School of Administration (Mekteb-i mülkiyye-i şahane) was established.
-Strauss stated that it helped build the elite of Arab areas and Albanian areas within the Ottoman Empire and post-Ottoman countries.
+Strauss stated that it helped build the elite of Arab and Albanian areas within the Ottoman Empire and post-Ottoman countries.
 The school had a significant number of Armenian and Greek faculty and students even though Ottoman Turkish was the educational medium.
-In 1880 the dual Ottoman Turkish and French-medium law school, Mekteb-i Hukuk, was established.
+In 1880, the dual Ottoman Turkish and French-medium law school, Mekteb-i Hukuk, was established.

 Other medical schools included Faculté Française de Médecine de Beyrouth in Beirut and Şam Mekteb-i tıbbiyye-i mulkiyye-i şahane in Damascus; they were French-medium and Ottoman Turkish-medium, respectively.
 The latter acquired books written in Ottoman Turkish and French and enacted French proficiency tests.

-In addition foreign entities established Robert College in Constantinople as well as Saint Joseph University and Syrian Protestant College (now American University of Beirut) in Beirut.
+In addition foreign entities established Robert College in Istanbul as well as Saint Joseph University and Syrian Protestant College (now American University of Beirut) in Beirut.

 A number of Ottomans studied abroad in Europe.